syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 <img src="Export-to-Excel_images/winui-datagrid-export-without-column.png" alt="Excluding Columns in DetailsViewDataGrid while Exporting to Excel in WinUI DataGrid" width="100%" Height="Auto"/>

-Here, `OrderID` column is displayed in `DetailsViewDataGrid` and it is excluded while exporting to excel.
+Here, the `OrderID` column is displayed in the `DetailsViewDataGrid` and is excluded while exporting to excel.

 ### Customizing DetailsViewDataGrid cells

-Like parent DataGrid, You can customize the `DetailsViewDataGrid` cells also by using `CellsExportHandler`.
-Based on `DataGridCellExcelExportOptions.GridViewDefinition` property, you can identify the particular `DetailsViewDataGrid` and customize it.
+Like the parent DataGrid, customize the `DetailsViewDataGrid` cells by using `CellsExportHandler`.
+Based on the `DataGridCellExcelExportOptions.GridViewDefinition` property, identify the particular `DetailsViewDataGrid` and customize it.

 {% tabs %}
 {% highlight c# %}